 A person's rate may be affected if they or their partner receive child support or spousal maintenance from a former partner, or if they don't take reasonable action to obtain child support.

-servicesaustralia.gov.au/csandftba or call us on the Families line (page 56).
+For more information go to servicesaustralia.gov.au/csandftba or call us on the Families line (page 57).

 Maintenance action test